 Caps Lock is a toggle key on a computer keyboard that causes all letters typed to be in uppercase until disabled.
-For example, when the Caps Lock key is enabled, the typed letters appear "LIKE THIS" and when it is disabled, they appear "like this."
+For example, when Caps Lock is enabled, the typed letters appear "LIKE THIS."
+When it is disabled, they appear "like this."
 The picture shows keyboard LEDs that indicate whether or not the various toggle keys are enabled.
 In this example, the blue LED indicates that Caps Lock enabled.

 Tip: Some keyboards (like those produced by Apple) the Caps Lock LED indicator built into the key itself.

 Tip: When engaging others on the Internet, characters in all uppercase are considered improper etiquette as most readers interpret them as YELLING.

 Where is the Caps Lock key on the keyboard?

 Below is an overview of a computer keyboard with the Caps Lock key highlighted in blue.